 Which pollutants does NCAP focus on?

-NCAP primarily focuses on particulate matter pollutants, especially PM₂.₅ and PM₁₀, because these pollutants are widely monitored and are strongly associated with urban air pollution exposure.
+NCAP mainly focuses on particulate pollutants such as PM2.5 and PM10 because these pollutants are widely monitored across Indian cities.

 Does NCAP guarantee pollution reduction?

-NCAP sets indicative reduction targets, but outcomes vary across cities because pollution levels are influenced by multiple environmental and economic factors.
+NCAP sets pollution reduction targets, but results may vary across cities because pollution levels are influenced by traffic emissions, industries, weather conditions, and monitoring coverage.

 References